avaldebe/AQmon/README.md

 ### ToDo

-- lua_modules: There is bearly enough RAM for the current modules.
+- lua_modules: Under 0.9.6 there is bearly enough RAM for the current modules.
-  A [nodemcu-custom-build][] for 0.9.6 could be the way forward.
-  - BME280 sensor, oversample modes.
+               Moved to 1.4.0 custom nodemcu-firmware.
   - MAX17043 sensor.
   - browser side makrdown with [strapdown.js][]
   - index.md: index page with thingspeak plugins and external widgets